ahmetust/Communication-Mobile-App-for-Doctors-and-Patients/README.md

 # Mobile Programming Project

-Communicate Application for doctors and patients
+Communication Application for doctors and patients

 by:
 -Ahmet Güneş